-Quite a few people, including industry specialists and researchers, attribute the phenomenal success of ASML to the built-in modular architecture of ASML microlithography tools, à la Baldwin and Clarke (2000).33 To be sure, "ASML final assembly plants add less than 10% value" (George, 2002).
-In contrast to Nikon's or Canon's, ASML has the following features: (a) End-users can easily take out the stages for maintenance purposes. (b) The automatic calibration mechanism can fully guarantee that the stages that are removed will return to the previous position after such maintenance jobs. (c) The exchange or upgrading of the projection lens can be done with great ease on factory floors of the chipmakers themselves.
-The question is, Are these features of ASML's modular architecture sufficient to support the aforementioned strength of ASML relative to Nikon or Canon?
-The answer must be, Not necessarily.
+Quite a few people, including industry specialists and researchers, attribute the phenomenal success of ASML to the built-in modular architecture of ASML microlithography tools, $\dot{a}$ la Baldwin and Clarke (2000).
+To be sure, "ASML final assembly plants add less than 10% value" (George, 2002).
+In contrast to Nikon's or Canon's, ASML has the following features: (a) End-users can easily take out the stages for maintenance purposes. (b) The automatic calibration mechanism can fully guarantee that the stages that are removed will return to the previous position after such maintenance jobs. (c) The exchange or upgrading of the projection lens can be done with great ease on factory

-30 Machine using 360 nm wavelength mercury lamp as light source.
+Machine using 360 nm wavelength mercury lamp as light source.

-31 Machine using krypton fluoride laser beam (248 nm wavelength) as light source.
+&lt;sup>35 Machine using krypton fluoride laser beam (248 nm wavelength) as light source.

-32 This is one of the reasons that GCA and Hitachi, which depended on outside sources (esp.
+&lt;sup>36 This is one of the reasons that GCA and Hitachi, which depended on outside sources (esp.
 Zeiss) for their projection lenses, eventually withdrew from the market.

-33 For example, see Roest and Schuurmans, 1997; George, 2002.
+&lt;sup>37 For example, see Roest and Schuurmans, 1997; George, 2002.